melmo/bpwjs/README.md

 ## 02 If Else Control Flow

 - A simple if/else example "Lunch"
-- Starter kit for a decision based game "Monsters"
+- Minimal starter kit for a decision based game "Monsters"
-- Completed alert/text based version of "Monsters"
+- More complete starter kit alert/text based version of "Monsters"
-- Completed DOM/image based version of "Monsters" (TODO)
+- Starter kit for DOM/image based version of "Monsters"

 ## 03 Browser Events